blockspacer/flextool/README.md

 NOTE: Do not run the fuzzer with root access

-NOTE: Get a solid environment for the fuzzer, never run the fuzzer on low configured hypervisors
+NOTE: Get a solid environment for the fuzzer; never run the fuzzer on low configured hypervisors.

-`afl-fuzz` is used to run AFL, the actual syntax is as follows
+`afl-fuzz` is used to run AFL.
+The actual syntax is as follows:

 ```bash
 # see https://afl-1.readthedocs.io/en/latest/fuzzing.html#fuzzing-binaries